idhamid2/UJI-JS-Programming/README.md

 # UJI-JS-Programming

-This repository will contain all the code related to my projects during "**JavaScript Programming**" course at [Universitat Jaume I](https://www.uji.es/)
+This repository will contain all the code related to projects during "**JavaScript Programming**" course at [Universitat Jaume I](https://www.uji.es/)